matloff/worthycsds/README.md

 transformative impact on the student.

 On the other hand, if the student is just assigned to do straightforword coding, say, then the value of research is essentially nil.
+The same statement holds if the student does not find the project interesting;
+neither the professor nor the student benefit if this is the case.

 ## Seeking and interviewing for jobs